Tengku Ampuan Jemaah

-Tengku Ampuan Hajah Jema'ah binti Almarhum Raja Ahmad (Jawi: تڠكو امڤوان حاجه جماعه بنت المرحوم راج احمد; born Raja Jema'ah binti Raja Ahmad; 1900 – 8 April 1973) was the Tengku Ampuan (queen consort) of Selangor and the second Raja Permaisuri Agong of Malaysia the then Federation of Malaya during the brief reign of her husband, Sultan Hisamuddin Alam Shah Al-Haj ibni Almarhum Sultan Alaeddin Sulaiman Shah.
+Tengku Ampuan Hajah Jema'ah binti Almarhum Raja Ahmad (Jawi: تڠكو امڤوان حاجه جماعه بنت المرحوم راج احمد; born Raja Jema'ah binti Raja Ahmad; 1900 – 8 April 1973) was the Tengku Ampuan (Queen dowager) from 1960 until her death in 1973.
+She served as the Tengku Ampuan (Queen consort) of Selangor and the 2nd Raja Permaisuri Agong (Queen of the Federation of Malaya) during the brief reign of her husband Hisamuddin, the Yang di-Pertuan Agong, at the time.

 Biography

 Born in 1900, in Bandar Termasha, Kuala Langat, Selangor, she was a member of a junior branch of the Selangor royal family.
 She was a descendant of the first Sultan of Selangor.
 She received her early education in a Malay school near the Bandar Termasha Palace.

 In 1920, Tengku Ampuan Jema'ah married Sultan Hisamuddin Alam Shah who was then the royal escort to Sultan Alaiddin Sulaiman Shah.
 In 1924, hence she became the special escort to Tengku Ampuan Fatimah.

 In 1926, Tengku Ampuan Jema'ah gave birth to a son, Tengku Abdul Aziz Shah, who later became the 8th Sultan of Selangor.

 In 1952, Tengku Ampuan Jema'ah performed the pilgrimage in Makkah and in the following year she accompanied Sultan Hishamuddin Alam Shah for the coronation of Queen Elizabeth II in United Kingdom.

 Her husband, Sultan Alam Shah, died of a mysterious illness at the Istana Tetamu in Kuala Lumpur on 1 September 1960 - the day fixed for his installation, and a day after the third anniversary of Hari Merdeka.
 According to then Prime Minister Tunku Abdul Rahman, the ruler had been struck down by illness after using the royal regalia in advance of his installation.
 His death occurred after 27 days of illness.
 He was buried at the Royal Mausoleum near Sultan Sulaiman Mosque in Klang, Selangor on 3 September 1960.

 Following her husband's death, Tengku Ampuan Jema'ah lived in quiet retirement until her death on 8 April 1973.

 Her only child succeeded his father as Sultan of Selangor and as Sultan Salahuddin Abdul Aziz Shah ibni Almarhum Sultan Hisamuddin Alam Shah Al-Haj.
 He also reigned as Malaysia's eleventh Yang di-Pertuan Agong.
 But like his father, he died while in office.